-Homemade ice cream is perfect for making baked Alaska, as it can be frozen harder than the store-bought variety.
+Homemade ice cream is perfect for making a Baked Alaska, as it can be frozen harder than the store-bought variety.
 The harder the ice cream freezes the less it will melt during the baking process.

 Here are some more tips you'll find helpful: